 He also contributed to the sport of wrestling by serving as Coach of the Montana and Wyoming High School Cultural Exchange Teams, the National Coach of the USA Junior World Team, the USA Junior Teams to Russia and Poland, and Team Leader for the USA World-Schoolboy Team in Stockholm, Sweden, and Mexico City.
 He has become a fixture at the NCAA tournaments, USA Wrestling Championships and other regional and national competitions through the United States.

-In 2009 Lanny made the decision to return to high school wrestling and took the head wrestling coach position at Big Sky High School in Missoula, Montana and is still coaching today.
+In 2009 Lanny made the decision to return to high school wrestling and took the head wrestling coach position at Big Sky High School in Missoula, Montana and retired in 2017.

 • 1965 Founder and Editor-in-Chief of Wrestling USA Magazine